kvitalis/CyBPP/README.md

 The project utilizes GitHub Actions to automate the web data scraping and Index calculation processes.
 The repository contains the following YML files within the ./github/workflows directory:

 ### 1. WebScraping.yml:
-This workflow file schedules the execution of the 'WebScraping.py' script at around 09:00 (UTC time) every day.
+This workflow file schedules the execution of the *WebScraping.py* script at around 09:00 (UTC time) every day.
 ### 2. SecondIteration.yml:
-This workflow file schedules the execution of the 'SecondIteration.py' script at around 15:00 (UTC time) every day.
+This workflow file schedules the execution of the *SecondIteration.py* script at around 15:00 (UTC time) every day.
 ### 3. Calculations.yml:
-This workflow file schedules the execution of the 'Calculations.py' script at around 16:00 (UTC time) every day.
+This workflow file schedules the execution of the *Calculations.py* script at around 16:00 (UTC time) every day.
 ### 4. Visualizations.yml:
-This workflow file schedules the execution of the 'Visualizations.py' script at around 17:00 (UTC time) every day.
+This workflow file schedules the execution of the *Visualizations.py* script at around 17:00 (UTC time) every day.

 ## Comparison with the Cyprus Statistical Service (CyStat)

-The official/offline CPI Inflation measurement is conducted by the Cyprus Statistical Service ([CyStat](https://www.cystat.gov.cy/en/MethodologicalDetails?m=2090)).
+The official/offline CPI Inflation measurement is conducted by the *Cyprus Statistical Service* ([CyStat](https://www.cystat.gov.cy/en/MethodologicalDetails?m=2090)).
 CyStat publishes the (offline) CPI data on the first Thursday of each month, reflecting the inflation rate for the preceding month, year and period.
 This regular release provides an official and comprehensive overview of price changes in the economy, which is crucial for understanding the cost of living and economic conditions in Cyprus.

 CyStat collects the prices of goods and services only in urban districts of Nicosia, Larnaca, Limassol and Paphos.
 For each city, the fluctuations in the product prices each month, are weighted according to their population.
 Specifically, the weights for the four districts are: Nicosia 42%, Limassol 30%, Larnaca 18%, and Paphos 10%.

 The prices of 805 goods and services are recorded once every month, except for some seasonal products (e.g. vegetables and fruits), meat and fuels, whose prices are collected every week (every Thursday).
 From January 2016 and onwards, the CPI reference period (base year) is 2015.

 The 'CyStat' folder includes all the necessary files for the results comparison between CyBPP and CyStat on a monthly basis.
-In particular, the 'CyStat.py' file, which is called from the workflows file 'CyStat.yml' on the first Thursday of each month, initially locates the CPI-Inflation report file in the CyStat's website (https://www.cystat.gov.cy/en/SubthemeStatistics?id=47), then collects the official/offline monthly data on the general/total and per division CPIs as presented in Table 1 of the report, and finally stores it along with the corresponding online data of CyBPP in the 'General-CPI-Offline-VS-Online.csv' and 'Division-CPI-Offline-VS-Online.csv' files, respectively.
+In particular, the *CyStat.py* file, which is called from the workflows file *CyStat.yml* on the first Thursday of each month, initially locates the CPI-Inflation report file in the CyStat's website (https://www.cystat.gov.cy/en/SubthemeStatistics?id=47), then collects the official/offline monthly data on the general/total and per division/category CPIs as presented in Table 1 of the report, and finally stores it along with the corresponding CyBPP online data in the 'General-CPI-Offline-VS-Online.csv' and 'Division-CPI-Offline-VS-Online.csv' files, respectively.

-* The following is not done yet: In the 'General-CPI-Offline-VS-Online.png' file, we show the evolution of the monthly General CPI of Cyprus as estimated by CyBPP (online data) and CyStat (offline data).
+* *The following is not done yet: In the 'General-CPI-Offline-VS-Online.png' file, we show the evolution of the monthly General CPI of Cyprus as estimated by CyBPP (online data) and CyStat (offline data).*